jewettaij/visfd/doc/doc_filter_mrc.md

 and
 *b_x = b_y = b_z = b*

-The "-dog" argument can be used to remove low frequencies from an image.
-This is useful to get rid of slowly changing brightness gradients, and to set the average image brightness to 0.
+The "-dog" argument can be used to remove low frequencies from an image.  *(This is useful for removing slowly changing brightness gradients in the background.)*
-To do that use the [-dog a b](#-dog) argument, setting *a=0*, and setting *b* to a large distance which is similar to the features in the background that you want removed (such as slowly changing brightness variations in the background), or the size of the image.
+To do that use the [-dog a b](#-dog) argument, setting *a=0*, and setting *b* to a large number (such as the width of the image).

-*(Unless the "-w 1" argument is used, the a and b parameters are in units of physical distance, not voxels.)*
+*(Note: Unless the "-w 1" argument is used, the a and b parameters should both be expressed in units of physical distance, not voxels.)*

 ### LoG filters